pippinbarr/the-artist-is-present-2/process/to-do.md

 # Okay now we need actual to dos

+## Final things
+- Double check all required places have dialog

 ## Title
 - Guess it needs a title screen?
 What would that look like?